bjornbytes/lovr-docs/guides/Getting_Started.md

 Tips
 ---

-- If you need to use `print` in Lua for debug messages, you can drag and drop the project onto `lovrc.bat` instead of `lovr.exe`, or specify the `--console` flag when running on the command line.
+- To see `print` messages on Windows, drag and drop the project onto `lovrc.bat` instead of `lovr.exe`, or specify the `--console` flag when running on the command line.
 - If you have the headset module disabled, be sure to set the y value of the cube to 0 instead of 1.7.
 - If you want an IDE with LÖVR completion, you can use [VSCode + Lua server](https://gist.github.com/ussaohelcim/9eca6eaa903eefff07b4f3e2019de915).